Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 microsoft/azure-functions-dotnet-core2.0
 ```

-In the `Dockerfiles` folder of the `.NET` source code, there is a `docker` file for each .NET Function App:
+In the `Dockerfiles` folder of the `.NET` source code, there is a `docker` file for each .NET function app:

 **Drivers**: